bmark01/nate_site/index.md

 ### Extracts:

 **Description:**
-These documents contain recurring themes compiled from all the site pages.
+These documents contain recurring themes compiled from all of the site pages.
 Each theme or piece of information is aggregated into a single document.

 - _**Example:**_
 About Clearline Document: